stclib/STC/docs/coroutine_api.md

 # STC [Coroutines](../include/stc/coroutine.h)
 ![Coroutine](pics/coroutine.png)

-This small implementation of coroutines is inspired by [Adam Dunkel's photothreads](https://dunkels.com/adam/pt), which utilizes Duff's device.
-However, STC coroutines is a huge improvement with regards to ergonomics, features, and type-safety.
+This is small and portable implementation of coroutines, losely inspired by [Adam Dunkel's photothreads](https://dunkels.com/adam/pt).

-* Stackful, typesafe coroutines, allows both asymmetric coroutine calls and symmetric transfer of control.
+* Stackfull, typesafe coroutines.
+Allows both asymmetric coroutine calls and symmetric transfer of control.
-* No awkward macros, minimal boilerplate code.
+* Great ergonomics and minimal boilerplate code.
+No awkward macros.
 * Tiny memory usage, very efficient context switching, and no allocation required by default.
-* Coroutines can be cleaned up when they reach `cco_finally:` label.
+* Coroutines are to be cleaned up at the `cco_finally:` label.
 Will also happen on errors and cancelation.
 * Allows "throwing" errors.
-Should be handled in `cco_finally:` during the immediate unwinding of the call stack.
+To be handled in a `cco_finally:` during the immediate unwinding of the call stack.
 Unhandled errors will exit program with an error message including the offendig throw's line number.

 Because these coroutines are stackfull, all variables used within the coroutine scope (where usage crosses `cco_yield*` or `cco_await*`) must be stored in a struct which is passed as pointer to the coroutine.
 This has the advantages that they become extremely lightweight and therefore useful on severely memory constrained systems like small microcontrollers where other solutions are impractical.